Incompatibility as a resource for programmable quantum instruments: Free Simulations of Programmable Devices

 \section{Free Simulations of Programmable Devices}

-In this section, we complete the construction of a resource theory of PID non-simplicity by proposing a set of free transformations between PIDs.
-Hereafter we will refer to free transformations applied to programmable devices (either PIDs or PMDs) as \emph{free simulations} of the devices.
+In this section, we complete the construction of the resource theory of PID nonsimplicity by proposing a set of free transformations between PIDs.
+Hereafter, we will refer to free transformations applied to programmable devices (either PIDs or PMDs) as \emph{free simulations} of the devices.